l0k3ndr/tull/README.md

            | '--------------' || '--------------' || '--------------' || '--------------' |
             '----------------'  '----------------'  '----------------'  '----------------'
 ```
 Whatever you pipe into `tull`, will get a unique UUID and the data gets stored locally - accessible via a flask server with simple endpoints.
 You can use ngrok or localtunnel then to share it outside LAN as well.
+It won't break the console as it also redirects the stream transparently to stdout.

 ### Installion